No items found.

 • CPU (Central Processing Unit) relates to your computer’s processing speed, in other words, how fast it can complete tasks and processes.
 Computers with high-speed and multi-core processors work faster.

-• GPU stands for ‘Graphics Processing Unit’.
-It’s responsible for image processing and graphics rendering.
-It’s essential for an enjoyable video editing experience.
-This is a complete non-negotiable if you want to be working with 4K plus quality footage and adding effects.
+• GPU stands for ‘Graphics Processing Unit’ and is responsible for image processing and graphics rendering.
+A GPU is essential for an enjoyable video editing experience.
+It is non-negotiable if you want to work with 4K quality footage and add effects.

-• RAM stands for Random Access Memory.
-RAM acts as your computer’s main memory and is where data and information is stored while you access and work with it on your computer.
+• RAM stands for Random Access Memory and acts as your computer’s main memory and is where data and information are stored while you access and work with it on your computer.
 Look for a computer with an absolute minimum of 8GB RAM.
 The higher the RAM, the more data and information your laptop can store for quick access.

 • Screen size is also an important factor.
-Since you’ll be spending a considerable amount of time in front of your computer, you want to see everything in detail without having to strain your eyes.
-If you have the budget, you could invest in a separate monitor.
+Since you’ll be spending considerable time in front of your computer, you want to see everything in detail without straining your eyes.
+If you have the budget, you should invest in a dedicated monitor for video editing.

-• Portability?
-If you intend to edit on the move regularly, stick with a laptop.
-This gives you the flexibility to use it at your desk or stick it in your bag for editing sessions on the go.
+• Portability is important If you intend to edit on the move regularly.
+If so, choose a laptop.
+This gives you the flexibility to use it at your desk or put it in your backpack for editing sessions on the go.

 Recommendations: